 If you play with the Circle of Fifths enough, you’ll find a place for any number of chords beyond the usual major triads.

-Change a chord from major to minor to give a bittersweet quality to the progression.
+Change a chord from major to minor to give a bittersweet quality to the chord progression.
 Add a seventh to another chord to highlight a point of change in your song.
 Exploring the relationships of various minor, seventh, and extended chords within the Circle of Fifths will add much more depth to your songwriting

 The Key that Unlocks the World of Western Music